Shule's Computer School For Street Boys

 *Shule will work to secure well-established partnerships with companies such as Google, Dell, Glassdoor, Meta, Microsoft, etc., to help our graduates source computer-based work from our center and keep up with the ever-changing certification requirements they need to be competitive and viable.

-*Shule will act as a job placement center for the students to guarantee the boys are lifted out of poverty and ensure access to the global job market and fair living wages and job security.
+*Shule will act as a job placement center for the students to guarantee the boys are lifted out of poverty and ensure access to the global job market, fair wages, and job security.